nguyenDjoseph/CSE140_Waldo/README.md

 trained_model.hdf5 is our first iteration of the model (the code is located in app.py) trained_modelv1.hdft is our second iteration (final model) (the code is located in app.py)

+To use a different model during the predictor step, update line 17 in predictor/main.py

 ## Project Usage